-One reason a young adult would consider the guaranteed insurability option would be to make certain you have the appropriate coverage in place for all of life’s occasions.
-The advantage of the GIO rider is you can elect to add additional coverage upon each child’s birth or adoption, which provides peace of mind knowing if you die your family will be financially provided for.
+One reason a young adult would consider the guaranteed insurability option would be to make certain you have the appropriate coverage in place for all of life's occasions.
+The advantage of the guaranteed insurability option rider is you can elect to add additional coverage upon each child's birth or adoption, which provides peace of mind knowing if you die your family will be financially provided for.

 Coverage for Children and Young Adults

-If you want life insurance for your children, the GIO rider is a must have.
-Life is full of uncertainties and safeguarding the future insurability of your kids with permanent life insurance that includes the guaranteed insurability rider is a great way to prepare them for a solid foundation of financial success.
+If you want life insurance for your children, the guaranteed insurability option rider is a must have.
+Life is full of uncertainties and safeguarding the future insurability of your kids with permanent life insurance that includes the guaranteed insurability option rider is a great way to prepare them for a solid foundation of financial success.